temoortayyab/SpatialAnalysis_TorontoCovidData/README.md

 ** All authors contributed equally

 # Project and Data Description
 A spatial analysis of Toronto's neighbourhoods during the pandemic to determine if Toronto Public Health had allocated resources appropriately for COVID-19 from the years 2020-2023.
-This project was conducted as part of the CHL5431H Spatial Epidemiology: Introductory Methods and Applications course at the Dalla Lana School of Public Health, University of Toronto.
+This project was conducted as part of the CHL5431H Spatial Epidemiology: Introductory Methods and Applications graduate course at the Dalla Lana School of Public Health, University of Toronto.

 All data was obtained from the City of Toronto's Open Data Portal:
 - COVID-19 Cases: https://open.toronto.ca/dataset/covid-19-cases-in-toronto/